Performance Art: 8 Famous and Influential Women

 Tap and Touch Cinema by Valie Export, 1968-71, via Valie Export’s Website

 The Austrian artist Valie Export has become particularly well known for her involvement with action art, feminism, and the medium of film.
-One of her most famous works to date is the performance entitled Tap and Touch Cinema, which she had first performed in public space in 1968.
+One of her most famous works to date is the performance entitled Tap and Touch Cinema, which she first performed in public space in 1968.
 Later it was performed in ten different European cities.
 This performance can also be attributed to a movement that came up in the 1960s called Expanded Cinema, which tested the possibilities and limits of the medium of film.

-In Tap and Touch Cinema Valie Export wore a curly wig, she wore make-up and carried a box with two openings over her bare breasts.
+In Tap and Touch Cinema, Valie Export wore a curly wig, wore make-up, and carried a box with two openings over her bare breasts.
 The rest of her upper body was covered with a cardigan.
 The artist Peter Weibel advertised through a megaphone and invited the onlookers to visit.
 They had 33 seconds to stretch through the openings of the box with both hands and touch the artist’s naked breasts.
 Like Yoko Ono, Valie Export with her performance brought the voyeuristic gaze to the public stage, challenging the “audience” to take this gaze to extremes by touching the artist’s naked body.

 4. Adrian Piper